RichardHoa/hack-me/README.md

 - [ ] implement to allow only google domain on imageLink
 - [ ] instrumenting the server
 - [ ] design test for library to capture their behaviour, make sure future version still do what we expect it to do

+# Behaviour
+- AI chat is very long since the AI response take 99% of the time